Call 24/7 801-810-9999

 The most important consideration is whether the circumstances of the death meet the criteria for negligence listed above.
 In a few cases, we may be able to prove the actions were intentional rather than negligent, but it’s often easier to prove negligence.

 If your loved one’s death doesn’t match one of these categories, that doesn’t necessarily mean it isn’t a wrongful death.
-We encourage you to speak with a lawyer to learn more about your case.
+We encourage you to speak with a wrongful death lawyer in Utah to learn more about your case.

 Here are some common categories of wrongful death claims: